nvtkaszpir/devops-and-deployments/README.md

   - throw a dice to decide what operating system you use
   - do you have cloud providers
   - automation tools (if any)

+## Very loose ideas

+- world map - actually should be a problem to solve, like an area from start to end with traps in modern app development (yeah, agile and stuff...)
+- explore phase - discovering the problem area, dependencies among issues, tech stack, budget
+- interactions - ?
+- combat - actually it is just problem solving in action!
+- monsters - problems itself (we don't have problems, we have challenges...), what about allies? also this depends on the stack, so will need to define deps (like you have no java problems if you are php-only shop)
+- spells - should be rather just using general skills in solving problems
+- loot - if any? this is actually just an experience in practice, or buffs for skills

 ## Sub documents